This video walks through the process of completing a Wildcats application. There is written guidance below if you prefer.

 It's important to note here that 30 is the minimum number required for booking places because your venue (which you'll choose soon) must accommodate for at least 30 participants.
 Cost per session needs to be no more than £3, however, you can charge more if you feel like you have to.
 You'll need to speak to your County FA about this and explain why.

-7. The documents.
-Get this right and you're already on your way to being a great provider as these can prove occasionally tricky, but they are quite straightforward in reality.
+Get this step right and you're already on your way to being a great provider as these documents can prove occasionally tricky, but they are quite straightforward in reality.
 You will need to have 4 documents uploaded onto this application form to be a Wildcats provider and they are listed in the image below.
 Our templates for three of them are available for you to download at the top.

 Firstly, ensure one version of each are selected in the 4 drop-down boxes, and then you press 'Select File To Upload' underneath the document name.
 Click the correct document file from your computer for all 4 appropriate boxes and this will upload them.
 There is only one rule - you cannot have many special characters or funky punctuation within your document because the system doesn't like it.
 You will know the document has been uploaded because there will be a clickable link underneath each box.
 Any you need to remove, just use the 'Remove' button to the right and upload again.